If you're a WordPress developer, chances are from time to time, you just want a…

 - Pull a database from a remote location and replace your current database,

-- or Push your site’s database and replace a remote database with your sites database.
+- or Push your site’s database and replace a remote database with the database of your site.

 Every person will have their own way of doing things, but typically how I use it is to pull my database from my production server to my local environment.
 Really that’s because I’m still paranoid, so feel free to experiment with workflows.